“It’s not down in any map; true places never are. ” Herman Melville

 4. Cook potatoes and set aside (or use leftover German potato salad or make a fresh batch!)

 5.About 30 minutes before you are ready to serve the salad make the dressing.
-Put Dijon, salt and pepper in a bowl, add vinegar and whisk.
+Put mustard, salt and pepper in a bowl, add vinegar and whisk.
 Then add 1/4 cup of olive oil in a thin stream whisking continuously until you have a smooth creamy vinaigrette.

 6. Put all cooled room temperature vegetables on a platter, arrange beautifully, open can of tuna and slice in quarters.
 Slice eggs in half and drizzle the salad with dressing to taste.